We are here for you and your family. Call us for details on our payment plans.

 Water conservation is not only good for the environment, but it’s also good for our wallets.
 A few simple adjustments to regular water usage habits could make a world of difference.

 Did you know that a faucet with a slow leak at about one drip per second can waste more than eight gallons of water each day?
 That’s over 3000 gallons a year!
-What may seem harmless, can in fact prove to be a costly problem that is also detrimental to Portland’s environment.
+What may seem harmless, can prove to be a costly problem that is also detrimental to Portland’s environment.

 Okay, so preventing drips and knowing when it’s time for a new faucet or shower head will go a long way in water conservation tactics, but what else?
 In business for over a decade, 3 Mountains Plumbing has compiled the following list of quick water conservation tips: